JamesCooper97/Data_Structures_And_Algorithms_Summative_Assessment/README.md

 ThreeDoses(Patient,Doses)
     for Patient in Patients
-    Declare list threeDoses                         //Declares an empty list for patients with 3 doses count = 0
+    Declare list threeDoses                         //Declares an empty list for patients with 3 doses if patient.doseCount is equal to 3
-        for dose in doses
-            if dose.patientID is equal to patient.id
-            count++
-        if count = 3
             threeDoses add patient
     return threeDoses
 ~~~